stoneann/cse-584-final-project/README.md

 * <strong>record_size</strong>: Number of bytes in a record
 * <strong>l_or_r</strong>: Left or Right table.
 L if left, R if right.
 * <strong>sorted</strong>: T or F. If T, sorted based on join_id.
 If F, random join_ids.

+## presto Folder
+This folder contains the code for running presto.
+We ran presto using a java job.
+The pom.xml is the maven build dependencies.
+The src folder is the source code for the join.
+The target folder is the most recent build of the presto java project.

 ## spark Folder
 Contains the current spark program.
 Currently just a test word count program.